NormLorenz/solidjs-playground/READMETOO.md

 - what the hell is the server component?
 - ~~get rid of the users page and replace it with the about page~~
 - ~~move home page logo to assets~~
+- menu
   - resized menu not working
   - menu drop down not working
 - ~~build a footer fragment~~
 - ~~position footer at the bottom on the page~~
 - ~~build a navigation fragment~~